 There are many myths about the use of hormone therapy in the media and even among healthcare providers that steer the unknowing patient away from the benefits of hormone therapy.

 Physiological doses of natural hormones have a profound effect on maintaining health, youthful appearance and internal organs.
-For more about natural hormone therapy (BHRT) inquire with us.
+For more information about natural hormone therapy (BHRT), please inquire with Carolina Holistic Medicine today.

 Why Hormone Replacement Therapy?

 Well let us first define hormones and their function.
 Following our definition, I will explain their usefulness as an anti-aging tool and the need for hormone replacement therapy (HRT) for better quality of life as we age chronologically.

 The name hormone comes from the Greek word hormao meaning “I excite” and refers to the fact that each hormone excites or stimulates a particular part of the body known as the target gland.
 Some hormones have receptors on every cell in our body.